Donald Duck: Personality

-Phrases

-Donald has a few memorable phrases that he occasionally comes out with in certain situations.
-For example, when he stumbles across other characters in the midst of planning some sort of retaliation or prank, or when things do not go as he had planned or do not work properly, he often says, "What's the big idea!?"
-When he gives up on something he is trying to do, or something he hopes will happen, he tends to say, "Aw, phooey!"
-When he confronts someone/something that is antagonizing or frustrating him, he tends to exclaim, "So!!"
-He greets his girlfriend Daisy, and occasionally others, with, "Hiya, toots!"
-And when he is very excited about something, he usually mutters, "Oh boy, oh boy, oh boy..." under his breath.

 Health

 There is a running gag in the Donald Duck comics about him being physically unhealthy and unmotivated to exercise.
 Usually, some character close to Donald annoys him by saying he is being lazy and needs to get some exercise.
 But despite his apparent idleness, Donald proves that he is muscular.
 In the short film Sea Scouts, Donald is traveling with his nephews in a boat when it is attacked by a shark.
 Donald makes several attempts to defeat the shark, each of which proves ineffective, but then finally triumphs and defeats the shark with a single well-placed punch.
 Additionally, as discussed below, Donald had a stint in the U.S. Army during World War II that culminated with him serving as a commando in the film Commando Duck, and he was frequently away serving in the U.S. Navy in the television cartoon series DuckTales.